-Local Residents: 2 representations received from local residents raising the following (summarised) issues
+Local Residents: 3 representations received from local residents raising the following (summarised) issues

-- loss of privacy - construction phase issues including parking and disruption - appropriate materials should be used, including in keeping with number one and ensuring the preservation of the building - light pollution
+- loss of privacy

+- construction phase issues including parking and disruption

+- appropriate materials should be used, including in keeping with number one and ensuring the preservation of the building

+- light pollution

+- the size and symmetry of the dormer

+- potential removal of asbestos

+- impact of CCTV cameras (not part of this application)

-Issues relating to the construction phase are not material planning considerations.
+Issues relating to the construction phase and removal of asbestos are not material planning considerations.
+(There is separate legislation relating to asbestos).